A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 There are many ways to get around Kuala Lumpur, but before we get into the various modes of transport available to the traveller, let’s discuss a vital card you must get upon settling in and visiting Kuala Lumpur attractions.

-Another reminder, your best friend on the road is Google maps on your smartphone.
+Another reminder: your best friend on the road is Google Maps on your smartphone.
 It will give you the directions and the best and quickest routes to your destination, including approximate costs, which will assist your Kuala Lumpur itinerary four-day trip.

-- Order Grab – Grab is the Uber of Southeast Asia; at half the price of a taxi, Grab is the most efficient way to get around KL.
+• Order Grab – Grab is the Uber of Southeast Asia; at half the price of a taxi, Grab is the most efficient way to get around KL.
 Waiting times can be a while on the busy city streets and are not as common as taxis.

 You are getting around KL during your Malaysia itinerary for four days.

-Day 1 – Getting to know KL
+Day 1 – Getting to know Kuala Lumpur

 Getting to know the area and the Kuala Lumpur attractions is a priority with any destination you visit for the first time or return.